 That fall, the SC worked on the campaigns for Delegates as well as our three Democratic candidates for statewide office.
 That tradition continues today, as one of our main goals is to help elect Democratic candidates to office.

 Educational meetings on timely topics also continue to inform members and their guests.
-A newsletter that began in 2005 as a three-page bulletin issued every couple of months is today a twelve-page publication emailed to more than 400 members monthly, informing them about current issues and keeping them up to date on activities.
-Frequent Political Action Alerts advise members of imminent action on important legislative issues and invite immediate response in the form of calls or letters to elected officials.
+A newsletter that began in 2005 as a three-page bulletin issued every couple of months is today a multi-page publication emailed to more than 770 members monthly, informing them about current issues and keeping them up to date on activities.
+Weekly Political Action Alerts advise members of imminent action on important legislative issues and invite immediate response in the form of calls or letters to elected officials.
 Campaigns and Elections emails go out weekly also, informing members on how they can volunteer on Democratic campaigns, attend events and generally support Democratic activities at every level.